Lithium Iron Phosphate Batteries (LiFePO4 Batteries)

-Even though LiFePO4 cells is often praised for some of its high discharge rate, most LiFePO4 batteries often have low discharge rates, unless you obtain LiFePO4 batteries that have been specially engineered for high discharge rate.
+Even though LiFePO4 cells is often praised for some of their high discharge rates, most LiFePO4 batteries often have low discharge rates, unless you obtain LiFePO4 batteries that have been specially engineered for high discharge rates.

 Lithium Iron Phosphate Advantages

 Why would anybody want to use LiFePO4 batteries in the first place, given all of its disadvantages?
 There are really two significant benefits to adopting LiFePO4: the long cycle life and the high level of safety.
 The rated cycle life of LiFePO4 batteries is the longest of any lithium battery cell currently on the market today.
 Many of them have a life expectancy of over 2,000 cycles.
 Additionally, the chemistry of these lithium batteries is also one of the safest that exists.